entur/jwt-resource-server/jwt-server/jwk/README.md

 # jwk
 Modules which make Json Web Keys available to higher-level frameworks.

-Json Web Keys are published Authorization Servers so that Json Web Token signatures can be validated.
+Json Web Keys are published by Authorization Servers so that Json Web Token signatures can be validated.

 ## Supported implementations